valantic/spartacus-mock/docs/examples/define-routes.md

 # Define Routes

-You need to define routes for your custom endpoints.
-Default Endpoints can use the `getDefaultRoutes` [function](../api/default-routes.md) (besides if you want to adjust the url of a default endpoint).
+You need to define routes for your custom endpoints or if you want to adjust the url / params of a default endpoint.
+Default Endpoints can use the `getDefaultRoutes` [function](../api-reference/default-routes.md)

 1. Create a routes file `src/mock-server/routes.ts`
 2. Add a routes function which returns an object like the following: